elegantchaos/Logger/README.md

 #### This Version

 Motto for this version: "less is more".
+The implementation of ECLogging started getting a bit gnarly.

 Specific aims